AStieva/ResistNanome/README.md

 --minlen          The option to put in the minimum length of the reads saved in bp, default is 1000.
 Needs filtlong to be used
 -qc, --QC         Execute the quality control
 --host            Execute the host contamination screening, the database has a lot of vertebrate, but if yours isn't in it, please feel free to add it
+--lvl             The classification level for determining the abundance levels with Bracken.
+Default is all.
+Options are: K (kingdom level), P (phylum), C (class), O (order), F (family), G (genus), and S (species)
+-ar, --resistome  Execute the resistome analysis/antibiotic resistance screening -N, --repN        Replace the resistancy gene with a series of N. This can take a long time (up to multiple days for a few GB data)
--ar, --resistome  Execute the resistome analysis/antibiotic resistance screening -cs, --taxonomy   Execute the bacterial community screening --gz              gzip-ing the fastq file(s) left at the end
+--phred           The option of giving a minimum phred score for resistome filtering -cs, --taxonomy   Execute the bacterial community screening -gz, --gz         gzip-ing the fastq file(s) left at the end
 ```

 ## Implemented tools